chrismedrela/docs-guide/docs/writingprocess.md

 other advices
 -------------

+- write bad first drafts as motivation to expert writers
 - draw documentation fast and deliver early
 - get someone to test your documentation; don't allow them to use any other resource; if they have to use Google, it's a bug in documentation